 - 5.9.1.
-The top eight ranked teams will be in the quarter-finals. - 1st ranked team vs 8th ranked team - 2nd ranked team vs 7th ranked team ... etc - 5.9.2.
+The top eight ranked teams will be in the quarter-finals. - 1st ranked team vs 8th ranked team - 2nd ranked team vs 7th ranked team - 3rd ranked team vs 6th ranked team - 4th rankd team vs 5th ranked team - 5.9.2.
 Quarter-finals shall be a head-to-head competition on two separate fields with the victim in the same position on both fields. - 5.9.3.
 Teams in the quarter-finals shall contest 2 games. - 5.9.4.
-Teams will swap fields between games.
+Teams will swap fields between games. - 5.9.5.

-- 5.9.5.
 The victim will be in the same position for all games.
-This position will different to those in the preliminary rounds. - 5.9.6.
-The winners of the quarter-finals will move to the semi-finals, with ranking determined by the scores from the 4 scoring preliminary rounds. - 5.9.7.
-The winner of the $1^{st}/4^{th}$ and $2^{nd}/3^{rd}$ match will play off in the Grand final - 5.9.8.
+This position will be different to those in the preliminary rounds. - 5.9.6.
+The winners of the quarter-finals will move to the semi-finals, with ranking determined by the scores from the scoring preliminary rounds. - 5.9.7.
+The winner of the 1st/4th and 2nd/3rd match will play off in the Grand final - 5.9.8.
+The losers of the 1st/4th and 2nd/3rd match will play off for 3rd place. - 5.9.9.
 The Grand Final will consist of 2 games, with the team with the highest cumulative score judged the winner.
 If scores are tied then the lower cumulative time will determine the winner.